 After texting COUPON to 827438 on my mobile phone and receiving the following text message back, I had a serious WTF moment.

 My advice, Target needs to remove this ridiculous step when signing up for their text message coupons.
-The beauty of text message coupons are that they are simple, when crafting your own mobile marketing campaign, don’t add unnecessary steps to make things more confusing than they need to be.
-Write that down
+The beauty of text message coupons is that they are simple, when crafting your own mobile marketing campaign, don’t add unnecessary steps to make things more confusing than they need to be.
+Write that down :)